dgaydukov/cert-ocpjp11/files/LowLatency.md

 * heavy code in finalize(), cause gc should wait until it executed
 * resize heavy arrays - in this case gc compaction - will need to move such arrays in memory and it heavy operation.
 For such big arrays - try to pre-fetch them in the initialization

+### JVM and GC tuning
+You should tune your app in following way:
+* first tune the app itself - badly designed app, which using wrong data structures should be refactored first
+* tune JVM - once your app is refactored you can try tuning JVM itself
+* tune GC - this is last step, that ideally should be avoided, but if you completed first 2 and still need improvements you can try to configure GC settings

+JMV tuning:
+* memory - first thing you should do is to tune the memory usage:
+    * `-Xms` for minHeapSize and `-Xmx` for maxHeapSize - usually we set it to the same value, so JVM won't spend CPU to adjust memory between min to max
+    * `-XX:+AlwaysPreTouch` - by default when you allocate heap you just stand intention, actual memory is added to java process as pages.
+What may happen is that you set `-Xmx=32GB` but on 15GB your process would be killed.
+To preload all the RAM immediately you can use this command
+    * `-XX:MetaspaceSize` and `-XX:MaxMetaspaceSize` - set size of meta space where all static data is stored
+    * `-XX:NewSize` and `-XX:MaxNewSize` - initial and max size of young generation space
+    * `-Xmn` - size of entire young gen + 2 survivor spaces
+* Handling `java.lang.OutOfMemoryError`:
+    * `-XX:+HeapDumpOnOutOfMemoryError` - dump the heap into the file when JVM crashed with this error
+    * `-XX:HeapDumpPath=~/java_pid<pid>.hprof` - path to the file
+    * `-XX:OnOutOfMemoryError="<cmd args>;<cmd args>"` - run user-defined commands on this error
+    * `-XX:+UseGCOverheadLimit` - GC overhead limit is the feature of AdaptiveSizePolicy, which is used in Parallel GC and CMS, but not in G1
+* GC - you can choose any of these GC:
+    * `-XX:+UseSerialGC`
+    * `-XX:+UseParallelGC`
+    * `-XX:+UseConcMarkSweepGC` - was deprecated in Java 9 and removed in Java 14
+    * `-XX:+UseG1GC` - best java21 general purpose
+    * `-XX:+UseZGC` (from JDK 11) - best java21 ultra low latency
+    * `-XX:+UseShenandoahGC` (from JDK 11) - low-latency collector aiming for concurrent operation with minimal "stop-the-world" pauses
+* GC logging:

 ### Encoding
 Don't confuse(endianess - the way we store bytes in memory):